CuyZ/Valinor/docs/pages/project/upgrading.md

 invalidated properly when files changed during development.
 This should now be better.

+### Removed `MapperBuilder::alter()`

+This feature has been removed in favor of [mapper converters] which are more flexible and powerful.

+Note that the `MapperBuilder::alter()` was never really documented, so there are good chances that only a few users were using it.

+[mapper converters]: ../how-to/convert-input.md

 ### Removed classes and interfaces

 The following classes/interfaces were part of the initial release but were